SOCIAL SCIENCE

 Psychology gives us a fascinating insight into the behaviour of others, providing an opportunity to view the human mind from a systematic and scientific perspective.
 We look at addictive behaviour, the nature of evil, clinical and health practices, ethics and experimentation and consider just how we, as humans, tick.

-Entry Guidelines: No entry guidelines
+Entry Guidelines: No entry requirements

-Leads to: Level 2 Business Studies, Young Enterprise Scheme
+Leads to: Level 2 Business Studies - Young Enterprise Scheme

 Teacher in Charge: Ms K Burling